RND-SOFT/groupped_settings/README.md

-Groupped::Settings is a plugin that manage groupped settings :) Settings stored in own database table as json(b) field.
+Groupped::Settings is a plugin that manage groupped settings for Rails :) Settings stored in own database table as json(b) field.
 Splitted by groups and can have polymorphyc referece to other models.

 ## Setup